From Reports to Insights

 3. Ask why.
 Build your analytics to support drilling down.
 If a metric moves, you should be able to explore what component drove the change.
 Did revenue drop because of fewer deals, smaller deals, or lost customers?
 Each answer leads to a different action.

 4. Make recommendations visible.
-The best dashboards don't just show data — they surface recommendations.
+The best dashboards don't just show data.
+They surface recommendations.
 "Repeat order rate in hospitality is declining.
 Review account manager activity for top 10 hospitality accounts."
 That turns data into action.

 The data is the same.
 The framing changes everything.
 Reports describe.
 Insights direct.
 If your analytics aren't changing your decisions, they're not insights yet.